-- All jobseekers must provide their original eligibility to work documents when applying for employment/work finding services with the Company, and the jobseeker must have their eligibility to work documents checked before they can start work. - Staff are not permitted to register a jobseeker if the jobseeker cannot provide right to work documents. - It will not be possible to conduct an online RTW check in all circumstances, as not all individuals will have an immigration status that can be checked online.
+All jobseekers must provide their original eligibility to work documents when applying for employment/work finding services with the Company and the jobseeker must have their eligibility to work documents checked before they can start work.

+It will not be possible to conduct an online RTW check in all circumstances, as not all individuals will have an immigration status that can be checked online.
 In circumstances in which an online check is not possible, then a manual (in-person) check must be conducted.

-- The Company cannot mandate how an individual proves their right to work i.e., we cannot state we will only use the online service, rather, we must recognise that the verification route will vary depending on individual circumstance. - A jobseeker should have a relevant permit clearly detailing the type of work they can undertake, or, Pre-Settled or Settled status granted under the EU Settlement Scheme.
+The Company cannot mandate how an individual proves their right to work i.e. we cannot state we will only use the online service, rather we must recognise that the verification route will vary depending on individual circumstance.

+A jobseeker should have a relevant permit clearly detailing the type of work they can undertake, or, Pre-Settled or Settled status granted under the EU Settlement Scheme.
 This can be verified by using the jobseekers share code to carry out a right to work check online.

-There are three types of RTW checks:
+There are two tpes of RTW checks:

 - 1. A manual (in person) document-based check. - 2.
-An online check. - 3.
-Temporary COVID-19 adjusted check (end date 30th September 2022).
+An online check.